GennaroDiFiandra/GennaroDiFiandra/README.md

 I am a WordPress Developer with 13 years of experience, proficient in HTML, CSS (including SCSS and Bootstrap), JavaScript, PHP, and SQL.

 I have expertise in developing themes, plugins, and blocks (using both React and PHP).
-My experience extends to core WordPress APIs and WooCommerce, integrating custom fields libraries, and working with Gutenberg and other popular page builders.
+My experience extends to WordPress APIs and WooCommerce, integrating custom fields libraries, and working with Gutenberg and other popular page builders.

 My workflow tools include Devilbox (Docker), ZSH, WP-CLI, NPM, Gulp, Composer, Visual Studio Code, Nano, GIT, GitHub, Chrome, Postman, and Markdown.
 Additionally, I am proficient in using tools like Figma, Affinity Designer, Photoshop, and Adobe XD to extract CSS values from existing designs.